avaer/ai-agent/README.md

-This is the core code of the MoeMate AI agent I wrote.
+A random collection of useful embodied AI agent code I wrote.

-It's not complete code, but should be easy to port this over into your own realtime agent systems.
+It's not a complete project, but it should be easy to port this over into your own, locally running realtime agent systems.

 ## Contents
 - `lib` contains the main interfaces used to communicate with the backend, as well as the realtime perception driver.